 – Programming was expanded without proper funding.
 We are suspending the addition of new programs while we seek sponsorships for the ones we already have.

 – Communication lagged with our vendors.
-We have spent the last two weeks reaching out to most of them and are working out plans to resolve our debts and repair relationships.
+We are working out plans to resolve our accounts and repair relationships.

 – The board was not properly informed of the realities facing KCPW.
 We’ve begun the necessary conversations to build a better understanding among all staff and board.